How To Paint Desert Night Sky

 Anyhow, no matter how you interpret it, I think this is a very easy painting.
-If you don’t want to do the galaxy effect, you can actually leave the sky with just the solid colors.
-Scroll down to step number 7 to see what I mean.
+If you don’t want to do the galaxy effect, yo can actually leave the sky with just the solid colors.

 Enjoy this painting tutorial, it’s a fun one!

 - 11″ x 14″ Canvas Or Any Size

 - Acrylic Paint (I’m using Liquitex BASICS.
 Try to round to the nearest color if you’re using Apple Barrel or another brand)